AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_prop.md

 PROP Vase|vase|shelf3|<-0.022728, -0.019066, 0.440918>|<0.000000, 0.000009, 174.400100>
 ```

-{% include tip.html content="For working examples, see the [AV]prop examples provided to you in the Plugins Examples [BOX]." %}
+{% include tip.html content="For working examples, see the AVP_prop examples provided to you in the Plugins Examples [BOX]." %}

 ## LSL Scripting
 Scripting methods can be used to rez and remove props, and respond to prop related events.